Oral Appliances for Sleep Apnea Tulsa, OK

 We recommend these tips to care for your oral appliance:

-- Before using the device, brush and floss your teeth completely to prevent bacterial development.
+• Before you use the device, brush and floss your teeth to prevent bacterial development.

-- If you’re driving, keep in mind that the hotter months can cause your sleep device to suffer from excessive temperature changes.
+• If you’re driving, keep in mind that the hotter months can cause your sleep device to suffer from temperature changes.

-- Avoid putting your oral appliance in the sun’s direct rays, leaving it in a hot car, or cleaning it with hot or boiling water to maintain its fit and increase its lifetime.
+• Do not put it in the sun’s direct rays, leave it in a hot car, or clean it with hot or boiling water to maintain its fit and increase its lifetime.

 What exactly is a sleep study?

-A sleep study, also known as polysomnography, is used to diagnose obstructive sleep apnea and other sleep disorders.
-During the test, the heart rate, respiration, eye and leg movements, and brain waves are recorded, along with other physiological data.
+A sleep study, also known as polysomnography, can diagnose obstructive sleep apnea and other sleep disorders.
+The heart rate, respiration, eye and leg movements, and brain waves are recorded during the test, along with other physiological data.

 How can sleep apnea be cured?

 Obstructive sleep apnea patients are frequently urged to make lifestyle changes, such as losing weight, giving up smoking, or drinking less alcohol.
-The following are some approved treatments for obstructive sleep apnea:
+Some approved treatments for obstructive sleep apnea include:

 What should I do if I believe a family member has sleep apnea?